Coronavirus: Five deaths and 248 more cases reported

 Of the cases notified today 132 are men and 115 are women.
 67 per cent are under 45 years of age.
 36 per cent are confirmed to be associated with outbreaks or are close contacts with a confirmed case.
 Thirty-six cases have been identified as community transmission.

-There is “no magic bullet” coming in the next six months in relation to the coronavirus, the chairman of the National Public Health Emergency Team’s Covid-19 expert advisory group has said.
+Earlier on Saturday, the chairman of the National Public Health Emergency Team’s Covid-19 expert advisory group warned there is “no magic bullet” coming in the next six months in relation to the coronavirus.

 Dr Cillian de Gascun, also the director of the National Virus Reference Laboratory, said it is hard to predict when there will be a vaccine available adding “no one can really have certainty”.